denysfarias/push-campaign-system/README.md

 ### Domain Module

 This is the reference module for all the other projects.
-It defines interfaces and models necessary for projects interoperability, and a base notification structure for better handling validations and some exceptions.
+It defines interfaces and models necessary for projects interoperability and easier replacement of tooling, as well as a base notification structure for better handling validations and some exceptions.

 ### Tests Project